 The PACB Foundation Selection Committee will record and anonymously score the applications received.
-The PACB Foundation Board of Trustees will choose the number of candidates for the interview process.
+The PACB Foundation Board of Trustees will choose the number of candidates that qualify for the interview process.
 The number of interviews conducted will be based on the number of scholarships to be awarded.
 A number at least two (2) times the number of scholarships being awarded will be interviewed.
 A list of the top finalists, along with their applications, will be forwarded to the Selection Committee.

 The interviews will be conducted by an independent Selection Committee.
 The Committee will assign each finalist a number of points not to exceed fifteen (15).
 These points will be added to the applicant’s previous scores to determine the winner.

 Scholarships will be granted on a one (1) year renewable basis up to a maximum of four (4) years.
 The recipient must maintain the following grade point averages in order to renew their scholarship:

 – Freshman Year: 2.5 GPA